API keys + auth

 Key format

-cs_live_xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx ← production
+cs_live_xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx ← production website key

-cs_test_xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx ← staging / test
+cs_test_xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx ← test / non-production website key

 The cs_live_ / cs_test_ prefix is advisory — tools that scrub secrets from logs (pre-commit hooks, CI masking, sentry filters) pattern-match on it so production keys don't accidentally end up in error tickets.
 The collector treats both prefixes identically at runtime.